 Our oceans are filled with some amazing creatures, and for many you need a microscope to examine the species properly.
-Here are a few of the “resident” plankton species we have found this summer.
+Here are a few of the “resident” plankton species we have found on the Sunshine Coast.

 The little one our team spotted was less than 2mm long and will eventually grow up to 1cm.
 If you look closely you can see the some little structures on the sides of the stomach that will form into oral tentacles.
 It is also sprouting new tentacles around the bell to help it manoeuvre through the water column.